nielskee/draft-articles/TechnicalHiringPart2.md

 ![T&#8209;Shaped Techies](T-shaped.png)

-Now, it's just a model, and shouldn't be taken literally, but it does ring true for me.
+Now, it's just a model, and a way of thinking about professional development, but it does ring true for me.
 Before I even knew this existed, whenever I was asked what the difference was between a beginner developer and a proficient, experienced developer, someone who worked really effectively in a team, I'd always reply "breadth and depth", and I'll be returning to that phrase in a minute.

 **You want T-shaped people**.
 Even if they don't always exercise that breadth, the knowledge they have of other disciplines means they can